ecaoile/Data-Structures-and-Algorithms/challenges/FizzBuzzTree/README.md

 the state of the tree after the FizzBuzzTree method is invoked on it.

 ## Challenge
-Conduct ìFizzBuzzî on a tree while traversing through it.
+Conduct ‚ÄúFizzBuzz‚Äù on a tree while traversing through it.
-Change the values of each of the nodes dependent on the current nodeís value.
+Change the values of each of the nodes dependent on the current node‚Äôs value.

 ## Solution
 ![whiteboard 17 image](../../assets/FizzBuzzTree.jpg "Whiteboard Challenge 17 Solution")